 Today, Waco is known for its educational, cultural and recreational facilities.
 Institutions of higher learning are Baylor University, McLennan Community College and Texas State Technical College.
 A scenic river walk meanders along the Brazos River from Fort Fisher Park past the suspension bridge and through Cameron Park to Herring Avenue.
-The Heart O Texas Fair and Rodeo, held the first week in October, offers professional rodeo action and live entertainment.

 Plan your Texas trip then take your Passport with you.